luoye-fe/lib-template/README.md

 library template
 -----------------------

-A simple js librart template.
+A simple js library template.

 #### what inlude?